Festival Information

 Knockengorroch Festival is committed to making their festival accessible for all.

-• Accessible Toilets: Modular, accessible toilets are located throughout the site, including within the accessible campsite.
+• Accessible toilets: Modular accessible toilets are positioned across the site, including within the accessible camping area.

-• Accessible Camping: A designated accessible camping area is available close to main facilities.
-Contact the festival team in advance to arrange placement.
+• Accessible camping: A designated accessible camping area is located close to key facilities.
+Advance contact with the festival may help with planning and placement.